madame-president/krp-research-articles/articles/blockchain_without_PoW_is_nothing.md

 ## Explanation

-1. At its core, a blockchain is simply a chain of data blocks containing more data within, where each block is linked to the previous one through cryptographic hashes.
+1. Blockchain is simply a chain of data blocks containing more data within, where each block is linked to the previous one through cryptographic hashes.
 The true innovations lies **not** in this structure, but in how a network reaches consensus on the state of the ledger *(data block)*.

 2. Dwork and Naor created a method called *Pricing Function*, which paved the way to what we call proof-of-work today.
 The paper describes this pricing function as a method to combat junk mail.
 Where the pricing function serves as the consensus mechanism.
 Proof-of-work requires participants to perfom computational tasks to add a new block, and therefore, making it economically infeasible to alter the blockchain's history.